v2023.1 KeenTools GeoTracker

 How detailed should the model be?

-What if my model has semi-transparent or reflective parts?
+What if the object in the scene has semi-transparent or reflective parts?

 You may use 3D surface mask to exclude semi-transparent or reflective parts from tracking process.